 How many of these and others have you heard and just accepted as pure fact?

-2018 is the Chinese Year of the Dog so we decided to honor the dog and check out a few of these.
 We searched the Internet for the information.
 Here are our results…

 When you compare dogs and humans this way, it at first seems to make sense because the lifespan of a dog is so much shorter than the average human’s.
 It also follows that dogs age much faster than humans.